 RENACIDIN is a prescription drug product that is used primarily to prevent and to dissolve calcifications in urethral catheters and the urinary bladder.
 It is marketed as a ready-to-use sterile solution.
-It is also approved for use in dissolving certain types of kidney stones.
 It currently has regulatory approval only in the United States.
-Historically, RENACIDIN has accounted for 16-18% of the Company's annual revenues.
+Prior to 2010, RENACIDIN typically accounted for 16-20% of the Company's annual sales.
 This product has been manufactured for the Company under a long-term contract with a major U.S. drug company.
-In November 2010, that supplier experienced manufacturing issues at the facility that manufactures RENACIDIN that were unrelated to RENACIDIN but nevertheless stopped production until May 2011.
-As a result, the Company began allocating product, which resulted in approximately a 60% decline in sales of RENACIDIN each month beginning in November 2010 and continuing each month until the Company ran out of product completely in February 2011.
-In May 2011 regular production resumed, and sales gradually increased through the end of 2012.
-However, as a result of the shortage, RENACIDIN sales for 2011 were down by 20% compared with 2010.
-In 2011, the Company received a \$385,182 credit from its supplier in resolution of the production curtailment.
+Since November 2010, that supplier has experienced production issues at the facility that manufactures RENACIDIN.
+Those production issues were unrelated to the RENACIDIN product itself, but nevertheless resulted in two production curtailments, the second of which occurred in May 2012.
+Since the Company did not receive any shipments of RENACIDIN in 2012 (or for the first ten months of 2013), its inventory was fully depleted in August 2012, and there were no further RENACIDIN sales until production and sales resumed in late October 2013.
+As a result, RENACIDIN sales for 2013 were down by 57% when compared with 2012.